RichardLitt/knowledge/words.md

-litotes, n. ironic understatement in which an affirmative is expressed by the negative of its contrary litotic, adj. like litotes legerity, speed.
+litotes, n. ironic understatement in which an affirmative is expressed by the negative of its contrary litotic, adj. like litotes legerity, speed. pro forma, phrase, done as a matter of form. broekie, n. women's underwear in south africa contrapuntal, adj. of or in counterpoint. pluton, n. a body of intrusive igneous rock.